theolundqvist/dotnet-js-parse-orm/README.md

 In the second iteration I used the Firebase .NET SDK, which has operations like .Increment("field", 2), so I added a bunch of reflection to solve object mapping and field assignment operations like =, ++, etc.

 In the third and last iteration I rebuilt everything for Parse JS since I switched to that backend.
 I built the ORM on top of the Parse .NET SDK but also added caching and handling of new field types such as DbObjectPointers, Relations, file pointers and object inheritance.
-I also wrapped all possible queries with a bunch of generics magic to provide type intellisense.

 ### DbObject example
-note,
 ```c#
 public class DbMessage : DbObject
 {